 In 2018, our political institutions are under attack from the inside, and our political leadership is failing to enact policies that help those most in need.
 That’s why we need a new generation of leaders committed to fighting for their ideas and their values.

-Our 36-member national leadership team ensures the network’s success each year by organizing our people, strategizing and supporting policy projects, communicating our message, and influencing decision-makers.
+Our national leadership team ensures the network’s success each year by organizing our people, strategizing and supporting policy projects, communicating our message, and influencing decision-makers.

 Regional Coordinator (RC) – One per region

 - Responsible for regional vision and impact goals set at Hyde Park